-Field stars are generated by a random number generator in case if no -c option is presented.
+Field stars are generated by a random number generator, if no -c option (a catalogue) is presented.
 Catalogue star coordinates and magnitudes are used otherwise.

-Coordinates of the stars has uniform distribution in ranges given by frame size.
+Rectangular (without projection) coordinates of the stars has uniform distribution in ranges given by a frame size.
 The standard Fortran random number generator, with no initial seed, is used.

-I derived the rough approximation of the observed (surface) distribution of stars by brightens from DR1 by Gaia mission:
+Magnitude distribution, meaning a probability to found number of stars in given magnitude interval per square degree, is modelled as an exponential function with a cut-off to prevent Olbersʼ paradox.
+I derived a rough approximation of the observed (surface) distribution of stars by brightens from DR1 by Gaia mission:

 The distribution approximation must be considered as an effective description.
 Stars are distributed over our sky very non homogeneously.
 Standard galaxy textbooks (like Binney's & Merrifield's Galactic Astronomy) gives more extensive description with references.